 In the early 1990s, Rogers embarked on an epic motorcycle journey across the globe.
 He covered more than 100,000 miles across six continents, a feat that earned him recognition in the Guinness Book of World Records.
 He wrote about this journey in his best-selling book Investment Biker.

-He went on another record-breaking journey later that decade, driving through 116 countries over three years in a custom-made Mercedes with his wife.
-He also wrote a book about these travels, Adventure Capitalist.
+Later that decade, he went on another record-breaking journey, driving through 116 countries over three years in a custom-made Mercedes with his wife.
+He also wrote a book about these travels, titled Adventure Capitalist.

 Rogers has remained an active investor over the years, often giving his view of the markets to the financial media.
 One of his areas of expertise is commodities.
 In 1998, he founded the Rogers International Commodity Index to track commodity futures contracts across several international exchanges.